-Undefeated general and a skilled dual bladed swords man, Hazrat Khalid ibn al-Walid was a renounced Arabian military commander who’s military skills innovative tactics brought victories unifying all of Arabia and taking the Sassanid (Persians)/ Roman (East Romans) two of the strongest empires of the time down, sealing the fate of the middle east for centuries to come.
+Undefeated general and a skilled dual wielding swordsman, Hazrat Khalid ibn al-Walid was a renounced Arabian military commander who’s military skills and innovative tactics brought victories unifying all of Arabia, taking down Sasanian (Persian) and Byzantine (East Roman) two of the strongest empires of the time, sealing the fate of the middle east for centuries to come.

-According to most credible sources Hazrat Al-Walid is said to have fought around 200 battles and skirmishes as well as battle deciding duels throughout his military career, remaining undefeated and earning a place as one of the most finest military generals in history.
-Such was the brilliance of his tactical leadership that when Arab tribes were being used as proxies by the Romans and Sassanid’s and both powers threatened border region of the new Arabian caliphate state after killing the Arab emissaries (Which at the time was considered an act of war) Hazrat Al-Walid was summoned and given the task of countering the Northern threats and expanding the states influence.
+According to most credible sources Hazrat Al-Walid is said to have fought around 200 battles and skirmishes as well as outcome deciding duels throughout his military career, remaining undefeated and earning a place as one of the most finest military generals in history.
+Such was the brilliance of his tactical leadership that when Arab tribes were being used as proxies by Romans / Persians and both powers threatened border region of the new Arabian caliphate state after killing the Arab emissaries (Considered an act of declaring war) Hazrat Al-Walid was summoned and given the task of countering the Northern threat and expanding the Caliphate.

 Skill with the sword